 In more detail, the machine has a tape head which can be used to read and write the symbol on the tape over which it is currently positioned; initially this is the first symbol of the tape.
-Starting from its start state, the machine executes a sequence of steps by repeated application of the transition function $\delta(q, a) = (q', a', d)$, which means that in its current state q it reads the symbol a under the tape head and (simultaneously)
+Starting from its start state, the machine executes a sequence of steps by repeated application of the transition function $\delta(q,a) = (q',a',d)$, which means that in its current state q it reads the symbol a under the tape head and (simultaneously)

-- switches to its next state q',

-- overwrites a with a symbol a', and

-- moves the tape head into direction d, i.e., one symbol to the left or to the right.
+- overwrites a with a symbol a', and - moves the tape head into direction d, i.e., one symbol to the left or to the right.